 Welcome Welcome to the Rigging Gear General Use module.
-NAVY CRANE CENTER Welcome Welcome to the Rigging Gear General Use module.
-Begin Learning Objectives Learning Objectives Upon successful completion of this module, you will be Upon successful completion of this module, you will be able to: able to describe safe work practices when using rigging gear, list selection criteria, identify possible hazards to gear from damage during use.

-rigging gear, and explain how to protect your rigging
+Upon successful completion of this module, you will be able to describe safe work practices when using rigging gear, list selection criteria, identify possible hazards to rigging gear, and explain how to protect your rigging gear from damage during use.